-Program Requirements: In their first year, MCB students will complete a short course in analytical skills followed by a year-long core course that first examines macromolecular structure, synthesis and function, as well as gene expression and genetics; the second term focuses on cell structure, cell communication, organ systems integration and physiology and pathology.
-MCB students will also select three programspecific electives.
+Program Requirements: In their first year, MCB students will complete a short course in analytical skills (MCB 700) followed by two core course (MCB 701, 702).
+The first examines macromolecular structure, synthesis and function, as well as gene expression and genetics; the second focuses on cell structure, cell communication, organ systems integration and physiology and pathology.
+MCB students will also select three program-specific electives.
 They will explore a range of research opportunities by participating in three research rotations, each in a different MCB laboratory.
-These rotations introduce them to new techniques and guide their selection of a graduate program and dissertation research advisor; as 2nd year students they will complete program-specific requirements along their path toward a doctoral degree.
+These rotations introduce them to new techniques and guide their selection of a graduate program and dissertation research advisor.

 MCB 700 - Analytical Skills (1).
 Molecular and Cellular Biosciences students will begin their graduate education with this 1-credit course focused on data acquisition and analysis methods.
 Balancing theory and practice, it will refresh their mathematical skills; describe techniques for isolating and characterizing cells and their macromolecular components; explore methods for manipulating genes and performing high-throughput assays; and introduce bioinformatics approaches.
 A series of takehome exercises reinforce problem-based learning.
 MCB 700 will be offered as 10 x 1.5 h sessions in the two weeks preceding the fall term.
-Intended for all graduate students enrolled in MCB, or BMSC students with an MCB specialization.
+Required for all PhD students enrolled in MCB, or BMSC students with an MCB specialization.
 Open to students in all programs.

 MCB 701 - Molecular and Cellular Biosciences (1-6).
 Molecular and Cellular Biosciences students will take a two-term core course that will cover fundamental principles of the discipline.
 The overall goal of the course is to develop the student's understanding of molecular and cellular biosciences in the context of biomedical research as it relates to human disease.
 In the first term students will focus on the basic building blocks of the cell, their synthesis, cellular metabolism and intracellular transport.
 The term is broken into five blocks or themes that in order roughly cover; 1) proteins and enzymes; 2) carbohydrates and lipids; 3) DNA and microbial genetics; 4), mammalian genetics and genomics; and 5) intracellular sorting, cytoskeleton, extracellular matrix.
 The course is in the format of didactic lectures and meets for 6 hrs per week (four 90 minute lectures/week).
 Students are evaluated on the performance of 5 written exams given at the end of each block.
-Intended for all graduate students enrolled in MCB, or BMSC students with an MCB specialization.
+Required for all PhD students enrolled in MCB, or BMSC students with an MCB specialization.
 Open to students in all programs.
 Other tracks or programs may elect to have students take one or more blocks as 1 credit hour courses.